 As the fastest-growing sport in America, pickleball has taken over tennis courts by storm, with lowered nets and repainted lines to accommodate the growing number of “picklers”.
 Pickler is the given name to those who make pickleball their game of choice, and the game is recruiting more and more players every day.
+But with the exhilaration of the game comes the risk of injuries, ranging from minor sprains to more severe fractures, posing challenges to players eager to stay on the court.

 Common Injuries in Pickleball